osmfoundation/donation-drive/_posts/2014-11-01-what-were-asking-for.md

 world.
 Those mappers' contributions are the largest part of the project.
-However, there are some small additional things such as having a shared repository to upload their contributions to, services to help them make the map and talk to eachother.
+However, there are some small additional things such as having a shared repository to upload their contributions to, services to help them make the map and talk to each other.
 We are asking for donations to keep these services running and improve them, so that everyone else can continue making an amazing map.